DhillonPatel9/raleigh-event-webscraper/README.md

 ## Project Description

-This project was completed as a final project for DSC 405 at North Carolina State University.
-It was developed collaboratively with two other group members to demonstrate proficiency in web scraping techniques and the application of Python libraries to solve real-world problems.
+This project was completed to demonstrate proficiency in web scraping techniques and the application of Python libraries to solve real-world problems.

 #### **Background**
 Raleigh, NC has seen a significant increase in events, festivals, and community gatherings, contributing to its vibrant cultural and social scene.
 However, discovering these events can be a challenge due to fragmented information spread across multiple websites.